Jeff-Shap/AppleServices/README.md

-## NOTE: FOLDER MUST ALREADY BE INITIALIZED AND LINKED TO GITHUB REPO ##
+NOTE: FOLDER MUST ALREADY BE INITIALIZED AND LINKED TO GITHUB REPO

-## NOTE: USERNAME / PASSWORD FOR GITHUB MUST ALREADY BE INITIALIZED ##
+NOTE: USERNAME / PASSWORD FOR GITHUB MUST ALREADY BE INITIALIZED

-## TO INITIALIZE: Follow these instructions, then manually push one update from bash ##
+TO INITIALIZE: Follow these instructions, then manually push one update from bash

-Push and Pull for GitHub….
+##Push and Pull for GitHub<br/>
 With Push, right click the folder you want to push and select Services > GitHub - Push